hyperledger-cacti/cacti/OVERVIEW.md

 <img src="./resources/images/layers-use-cases.png">

 Toward the right of the figure, you can see functions in the semantic layer called out as distinct use cases involving some exchange of information across two networks, leading to ledger record updates in those networks.
 The three scenarios are:
-- Data transfers
+- Data sharing
-- Asset transfers
+- Asset transfer
-- Asset exchanges
+- Asset exchange

 You can find details on these use cases (or _modes_ of interoperation) in [Interoperability Modes](https://hyperledger-labs.github.io/weaver-dlt-interoperability/docs/external/interoperability-modes).